CircuitSpells/Notes/git.md

 > git reset --hard HEAD~1
 > ```

-undo the last N commits, but keep the changes from the undone commits in the staging area:
+undo the last N commits, but keep the changes from the undone commits in the staging area (use this if you accidentally commit to main):

 ```
 git reset --soft HEAD~<N>